-Many people have trouble setting boundaries and practice self-care consistently.
+Many people have trouble setting boundaries and practicing self-care consistently.
 Even when we know what we need to do to take care of our bodies and minds, we often prioritize other things instead.
-It's easy to find a good reason to bypass self-care, such as being busy, distracted, not wanting to hurt someone's feelings, being exhausted, overwhelmed, or worrying about being selfish and indulgent.
+It's easy to find a good reason to bypass your needs, such as being busy, distracted, not wanting to hurt someone's feelings, being exhausted, overwhelmed, or worrying about being selfish and indulgent.
 This is especially true for people who are highly sensitive and empathic, or for those who have caretaking or codependent tendencies.

 Core beliefs are deeply rooted generalizations that live in the unconscious mind.
 You can usually pare them down to a short phrase or sentence which serves as a lens to view yourself, other people, and the world.
 Core beliefs are formed by genetics, our environment, important relationships, and trauma.
 Your core beliefs inform your worth, value, and sense of belonging in the world.
 Unresolved trauma and internalized negative experiences can give shape to negative core beliefs about your self-worth.

 Explore: Learn more about symptoms, causes, and solutions for codependence.

 Common symptoms of low self-worth:

 Difficulty setting and maintaining boundaries due to fear and guilt.

 Feeling apologetic beyond necessity or blaming yourself for things outside of your control.

 Allowing yourself to be put upon, or burdened by other people.

 Taking on too many responsibilities, and feeling resentful about it.